 DID YOU MAKE THIS RECIPE??
 DON'T FORGET TO LEAVE FEEDBACK AND/OR CLICK A STAR RATING ON THE RECIPE CARD!

 When making any candy make sure all the ingredients and equipment are ready to go before starting.
 Timing is crucial and this will avoid any mishaps.

 Use a bigger saucepan, at least triple the volume of the ingredients.
 The boiling syrup increases in volume, so there has to be ample room for expansion.

 Peanut brittle turns out best if the recipe is not doubled or tripled.
 Make one batch at a time.
 Luckily the process goes quick!

-Can parchment paper or a silicone mat be used instead of greasing the pan?
-Yes, but DO NOT USE WAX PAPER, which will melt and stick to the peanut brittle.
+Parchment paper or a silicone mat be used instead of greasing the pan, but DO NOT USE WAX PAPER, which will melt and stick to the peanut brittle.

 Why Is My Peanut Brittle Chewy / Sticky / Didn't Harden?

 This is a temperature issue.
 Make sure the candy reaches exactly 300ºF / 149ºC, which is hard crack stage, before pouring onto baking sheet.
 See "Equipment Used to Make Peanut Brittle" for my recommended thermometer.
 If you're peanut brittle is still chewy after it cools, you may be able to save it!
 First test your thermometer in a saucepan of boiling water for a few minutes.
 It should read 212ºF (100ºC).
 If not, calibrate accordingly so you know what the "true" 300ºF is on your thermometer.